malballinger/Ballinger_allenbergmann_AmNat_2021/exploratory/NachmanLab_transects.md

 ![](NachmanLab_transects_files/figure-gfm/Bergmann_sex-1.png)<!-- -->

-#### Strong and clear evidence for Bergmann’s rule in wild-caught “Nachman Lab” house mice across the Americas
+There is strong and clear evidence for Bergmann’s rule in wild-caught “Nachman Lab” house mice across the Americas

+### Allen’s rule (using tail length)

 ``` r
 #### check data to ensure they are normally distributed